The Influence of Uniform Magnetic Fields on Strong Field Gravitational Lensing by Kerr Black Holes: Gravitational Lensing by MKBH spacetime

 Here, $u=L/E$ \cite{Bozza:2002zj} is the impact parameter of the photon around the black hole.
 The impact parameter $u$ is the perpendicular distance of the center of mass of the black hole to the initial direction of the photon, which affects the radial motion and determines the minimum approach distance $x_0$.
 The radial equation of motion can also be written as

 where $V_{\text{eff}}$ is the effective radial potential, given as \cite{Ghosh:2020spb}:

 Here we get a relationship between the effective potential $V_{\text{eff}}$ and the impact parameter $u$. $V_{\text{eff}}$ outlines the path of various photon orbits around the black hole.
-From Fig.~\ref{plot2}, the photon moves solely within the range where $V_{eff}\leq E^2$.
-At the distance of the closest approach $x_0$, which represents the turning point where $V_{eff}=0$, the impact parameter $u$ is
+From Fig.~\ref{plot2}, the photon moves solely within the range where $\mathbf{V_\text{eff}\leq 0}$.
+At the distance of the closest approach $x_0$, which represents the turning point where $V_\text{eff}=0$, the impact parameter $u$ is

-Depending on the number of turning points, there are these possible cases: Photons with only one turning point, i.e. $u > u_{ps}$ perform several loops around the black hole before they get scattered off to infinity, whereas photons with two turning points, i.e. $u < u_{ps}$ are trapped by the black hole.
-There is also a case where the two turning points merge, that is, $u=u_{ps}$, in which photons make circular orbits around the black hole.
-These circular orbits are unstable, and the condition to determine the radius of these unstable photon orbits $x_{ps}$ is given as $V_{eff}(x)=V_{eff}'(x)=0$ and $V_{eff}''<0$.
-The unstable circular photon orbits $x_{ps}$ are occupied by photons, which travel along them until perturbations of small radial size cause these photons either into the black hole or towards infinity.
+Depending on the number of turning points, there are three possible cases: Photons with only two turning point, i.e. $u > u_\text{ps}$; for photons coming from infinity, only the outer turning point is accessible, so that they reach it and get scattered off to infinity; whereas photons with no turning points, i.e. $u < u_\text{ps}$ are trapped by the black hole.
+There is also a case where the two turning points merge, that is, $u=u_\text{ps}$, in which photons make circular orbits around the black hole.
+These circular orbits are unstable, and the condition to determine the radius of these unstable photon orbits $x_\text{ps}$ is given as $V_\text{eff}(x)=V_\text{eff}'(x)=0$ and $V_\text{eff}''<0$.
+The unstable circular photon orbits $x_\text{ps}$ are occupied by photons, which travel along them until perturbations of small radial size cause these photons either into the black hole or towards infinity.
 The gravitationally-lensed projection of this photon sphere on the observer's image plane is the black hole shadow.

-The condition for the solution of an unstable circular photon orbit $x_{ps}$ in terms of metric components is given as,
+The condition for the solution of an unstable circular photon orbit $x_\text{ps}$ in terms of metric components is given as,